tomas-kabrt/tomas-kabrt.github.io/_posts/2024-04-17-FortiClient-Vulnerabilities.md

 The PKG contains preinstall and postinstall scripts.
 As the software requires the installation of many files for proper functionality, the script is relatively complex with function calls to copy the files to the expected locations, remove old services, get the correct system preferences, initiate the settings, set VPN connections, and much more.

-I like to start the analysis there as they are executed in the security context of the installer before and after the installation.
-The common features to check are if the script interacts with files in the folder we have access to (for example `/tmp/`), if there are any high-privilege calls that could be misused, or if a variable could be directly or indirectly controlled.
+I like to start the package analysis there as the scripts are executed in the security context of the installer.
+The common features of the script to check are  interactions with files in the folder we have access to (for example `/tmp/`), high-privilege calls that could be misused, or variable that could be directly or indirectly controlled.
 Our goal is to influence the flow during the installation and create, alter, or just remove files from the system or get a privilege call.

 ![03]({{ site.baseurl }}/images/FortiClient/03.png)